Ripendra6218/employee-salary-prediction/README.md

-📊 Employee Salary Prediction – IBM SkillsBuild Internship Project This project was developed during my internship with IBM SkillsBuild (via Edunet Foundation) and focuses on predicting employee salaries based on job-related features.
+📊 Employee Salary Prediction – IBM SkillsBuild Internship Project

+ -This project was developed during my internship with IBM SkillsBuild (via Edunet Foundation) and focuses on predicting employee salaries based on job-related features.
 A Linear Regression model is used to         estimate annual salary, and the solution is deployed through a Streamlit web application for real-time user interaction.

 🔍 Overview
 The objective of this project is to predict an employee's Annual Salary using two key features: